nikirill/personalpage/content/post/greencard.md

 #### Payment
 You need to use separate credit-card authorization forms or checks for each fee.
 So, in my case, it was $715 filing fee + $300 asylum program fee for filing as a self-petitioner + $2,805 premium processing fee.
 Reddit insists on paying by checks, but if you have a credit card from a US bank, you should arguably be fine paying with it.
 I used an [Amex card](https://americanexpress.com/en-us/referral/american-express-green-card?ref=KIRILNEIFa&xl=cp10o6) for I-140 and later a [Capital One card](https://i.capitalone.com/JZatgQwMs) for I-485 and both worked without an issue.

-Here’s my Amex referral link.
-Use it and we could both earn rewards if you are approved and get a Card.
-Check out offers and Card benefits.

 ## I-485